Oct 07 2023

 Determining which model to use—deterministic or probabilistic—largely depends on the specific use cases and data governance policies of a business.

-Deterministic matching, with its emphasis on accuracy, is ideal for one-on-one communications and personalization.
+Deterministic matching, with its emphasis on accuracy, is ideal for one-on-one communications and personalisation.
 It is particularly effective when a business has an extensive first-party database and a strong relationship with its customers, characterised by trust and consent to use their personal data.

 On the other hand, probabilistic matching, with its scalability, is useful when first-party data is limited or when reach is a priority.
 It can be an effective way to build customer profiles for top-of-funnel prospective customers, or when the consequences of inaccurate matches are minimal.